Popular music in Yugoslavia: 1960s

 The beginning of the 1960s saw the emergence of numerous bands, many of them initially inspired by the then-popular Cliff Richard and The Shadows: in 1960 Uragani were formed in Rijeka, Bijele Strijele and Siluete, formed in 1961; the Zagreb-based Crveni Koralji and Belgrade's Zlatni Dečaci in 1962; in 1963 two other important Belgrade bands were formed, Samonikli and Crni Biseri, the latter featuring Vlada Janković-Džet, a prominent Yugoslav musician, who got his nickname after Jet Harris.
 The Zagreb-based Delfini were also formed the same year.
-After the British invasion, many of these bands later moved on to British rhythm and blues.
+After the British Invasion, many of these bands later moved on to British rhythm and blues.
 In Skopje, a popular 1960s rock 'n' roll group was formed named Bisbez who were considered "The Macedonian Beatles".
 They were formed by merging two already existing bands Biseri and Bezimeni.

 The 1960s also saw the expansion of Beatlemania.
 Many new bands formed influenced by The Beatles or by the Rolling Stones, both of whom had large fanbases in SFR Yugoslavia.
 There were frequent arguments between the fans of both groups, though not necessarily violent.
-One of the important source of information for the youths to stay up-to-date with the rock music developments around the world was Radio Luxembourg.
+An important source of information for the youth to stay up-to-date with the rock music developments around the world was Radio Luxembourg.
 Certain British artists held concerts in Yugoslavia (e.g. The Searchers, The Hollies) and also Yugoslav artists performed around Europe, especially neighbouring Italy and Austria.
 On the border with Italy, several Yugoslav-Italian beat music festivals took place.

 In the mid-1960s many bands such as Džentlmeni, Roboti and the reformed Siluete were influenced by the rhythm and blues artists, while others were more pop oriented.
 Mod oriented bands also emerged.
-The most popular foreign bands were The Animals, The Byrds, The Monkees The Kinks, The Who, Manfred Mann and others.
+The most popular foreign bands were The Animals, The Byrds, The Monkees, The Kinks, The Who, Manfred Mann and others.
 The garage rock sound (also labeled as "1960s Punk") was also popular.
 The charismatic frontman of Siluete, Zoran Miščević, became an idol of the new generation and a sex symbol.
 The band had a bad reputation for causing scandals and riots at their concerts.
 Their main rivals were the group Elipse, which, after getting a new vocalist, the African student from Congo Edi Dekeng, went on to play soul music.

 The prominent Croatian singer Tereza Kesovija represented Monaco at the Eurovision Song Contest 1966.